 apiVersion: v1 kind: Secret metadata: name: core-openstack namespace: garden-dev type: Opaque data: domainName: base64(domain-name) tenantName: base64(tenant-name) # either use username/password username: base64(user-name) password: base64(password) # or application credentials #applicationCredentialID: base64(app-credential-id) #applicationCredentialName: base64(app-credential-name) # optional #applicationCredentialSecret: base64(app-credential-secret)

 For authentication with username/password see Keystone username/password

 Alternatively, for authentication with application credentials see Keystone Application Credentials.
-Application Credentials are not supported for shoots with kubernetes versions less than v1.19.

 ⚠️ Depending on your API usage it can be problematic to reuse the same provider credentials for different Shoot clusters due to rate limits.
 Please consider spreading your Shoots over multiple credentials from different tenants if you are hitting those limits.